Security & Privacy

 CODEX is not designed for open public sign-ups.
 Access is controlled and provisioned.

-- Role-based permissions are used to restrict access to workspaces and functions.
+- Role-based permissions restrict access to workspaces and functions.

 - Administrative access to production systems is restricted to a small number of authorized Abyrint operators.